mivd7/imageviewer/README.md

 1. `$ npm install`
 2. `$ npx pod-install` or cd into the `ios` folder and run `$ pod install`
 3. `$ npm run ios` or `$ npm run start` to start all available simulators.
-4. The app is running on your preferred simulator or device, connected to XCode.
+4. The app is running on your preferred simulator or device, connected to Xcode.

 ## 3. How to build?

 This app is currently only available for iOS devices.
 Running `$ npm run build:ios` will create a static build of the app in the `ios` folder.
-This can be run on your phone or in XCode.
-You can open and manage the project directly in XCode by opening `imageviewer.xcworkspace`, located in the `ios` folder.
+This can be run on your phone or in Xcode.
+Alternatively you can also build the app with Xcode.
+You can open and manage the Xcode project by opening `imageviewer.xcworkspace`, located in the `ios` folder.